Difference between cat6 and cat7

 A practice sometimes seen in new developments is installing Cat7 cable with Cat6a jacks and Cat6a patch leads.
 The Cat7 jacks and leads are not readily available, and the cost is a lot higher.
 Therefore, some people install the Cat7 cable with more cost-effective Cat6a components.
 They then have the cat7 cable in place to upgrade the jacks and patch leads later for a higher-performance system.
 By doing this they avoid having to run in replacement cable

-CAT6a Cable vs. CAT7 Cable Conclusion
+CAT6a vs. CAT7 Ethernet Cable Categories Conclusion

 In conclusion, the choice between CAT6a and CAT7 cables depends on your specific networking needs.